dduckduck/preampere-laptops-rtd3/README.md

-Thi project is presented as is.
+This project is presented as is.

 # RTD3 Tool